Kasuczi/Simple_Tasks/README.md

 Input
 Input will consist of a list of lists containing two items each.
 Each list contains information for a single potential member.
 Information consists of an integer for the person's age and an integer for the person's handicap.
+7)
+Write a function named sumDigits which takes a number as input and returns the sum of the absolute value of each of the number's decimal digits.